 In summary, while the fall and spring acoustic surveys in Div.
 2J3KLNO support the collapse of the capelin stock, they cannot refute the hypothesis that capelin are non-migratory post-1991 as inshore areas were not systematically surveyed.
-The lack of significant inshore aggregations of capelin outside of the peak spawning period during seasonal and annual spring acoustic surveys does, however, provide support for the hypothesis of a capelin stock collapse in the early 1990s.
+The lack of significant inshore aggregations of capelin outside of the peak spawning period during seasonal and annual spring acoustic surveys does, however, is inconsistent with a hypothesis that capelin were present inshore in large numbers and therefore, provides support for the hypothesis of a capelin stock collapse in the early 1990s.

 Offshore capelin distribution: annual multi-species bottom-trawl surveys

-The non-collapse hypothesis used the fall bottom trawl survey (FBTS) data to point to a westerly, inshore shift in the center of capelin concentration in 1996-2010 compared to 1985-1995 (Frank et al. 2016).
+Frank et al (2016) analysed the fall bottom trawl survey (FBTS) data and concluded that there was a westerly, inshore shift in the center of capelin concentration in 1996-2010 compared to 1985-1995 (Frank et al. 2016).
+They interpreted this to indicate that the stock had not collapsed.
 However, the center of concentration of capelin using the FBTS presence/absence data from 1985-1995 found inshore distributions occurred in three high abundance years (1986-1988, Fig S2 in Frank et al. 2016).
-This variability is likely related to the poor catchability of capelin in the Engel otter trawl (used from 1978-1994), which was designed for harvesting commercial groundfish like flatfish and Atlantic cod.
+This variability may be related to the poor catchability of capelin in the Engel otter trawl (used from 1978-1994), which was designed for harvesting commercial groundfish like flatfish and Atlantic cod.
 In 1995, the gear used for sampling in the FBTS was changed to a Campelen 1800 shrimp trawl, which improved the catchability of capelin in the survey.
 A similar center of gravity analysis using only post-1995 FBTS data showed a southerly shift in capelin distribution with a recent shift to the northwest in 2011-14 (DFO 2015).
 However, neither of these analyses accounted for inter-annual changes in capelin spatial distribution due to FBTS sampling effort nor considered the uncertainty around the center of gravity estimates.

-To address the abovementioned issues and to test the non-collapse hypothesis of a shoreward shift in capelin distribution post-1991, we revisited the center of gravity analysis of the FBTS data using the approach described in Thorson et al. (2016).
+To address the abovementioned issues and to test the hypothesis of a shoreward shift in capelin distribution post-1991, we revisited the center of gravity analysis of the FBTS data using the approach described in Thorson et al. (2016).
 We used the VAST package in R (Thorson & Barnett 2017) to fit a geostatistical delta-generalized linear mixed model to estimate the spatial and temporal distribution of capelin (Thorson et al. 2016).
 The advantages of this approach are that it accounts for inter-annual changes in the spatial distribution of sampling effort and offers a means of estimating the standard error of the center of gravity metric, which provides perspective on the significance of distributional shifts.
 Like DFO (2015), we focused on the post-1995 period when the catchability of capelin improved with the use of a Campelen 1800 shrimp trawl.
 Our geostatistical analysis does not support the hypothesis that capelin shifted their distribution towards the inshore post-1995 and there is no evidence of an easterly or westerly movement in the center of gravity of capelin (Fig. 4).
 Instead, the center of gravity of capelin remains > 100 km offshore and demonstrates pronounced shifts in the north-south axis (Fig. 4).